TheLimeGlass/Fawesk/README.md

-# skript-time
+# Fawesk
-A Skript addon dedicated to making time handling better.
+A Skript addon dedicated to hooking into FAWE